Sommachukwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8. a script that sets the permission to the file
+8. a script that sets the mode of the file